triplea-game/triplea/docs/development/README.md

 ./gradew spotlessApply
 ```

-PR builds will fail if the code is not formatted with spotless.
+PR builds will fail if the code is not formatted.

 ## Code Conventions (Style Guide)